MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ## Write a query

 Now that you're connected to your data source, you can run queries on this data.
-The KQL Queryset uses the Kusto Query Language (KQL) to query data from any of the databases you have access to.
+The KQL Queryset uses the Kusto Query Language (KQL) to query data from any of the data sources you have access to.
 To learn more about KQL, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/index?context=/fabric/context/context).

 The following examples use data that is publicly available at [https://kustosamples.blob.core.windows.net/samplefiles/StormEvents.csv](https://kustosamples.blob.core.windows.net/samplefiles/StormEvents.csv).